pyscaffold/pyscaffold/docs/features.rst

 All configuration can be done in ``setup.cfg`` like changing the description, URL, classifiers, installation requirements and so on as defined by setuptools_.
-That means in most cases it is not necessary to tamper with ``setup.py``.
+That means in most cases it is not necessary to tamper with the build configuration files.
 The syntax of ``setup.cfg`` is pretty much self-explanatory and well commented, check out this :ref:`example <configuration>` or `setuptools' documentation`_.